 To be eligible to graduate, students must maintain a minimum cumulative 3.0 GPA, pass all nutrition (NUTN) courses with a B- or better, pass all other required courses with a grade of C or above (please see the GPHN Student Handbook for course requirements for the DI program), complete the required minimum number of credits, and complete all planned supervised practice experiences, which may exceed 1200 hours.
 From the time of matriculation, students have six years to complete the graduate certificate requirements, unless granted a leave of absence.

 Students who successfully complete the DI program receive a verification statement signed by the DI Director and a graduate certificate awarded by OHSU.
 Upon completion of all program requirements, exit paperwork is processed and submitted to the Commission on Dietetic Registration (CDR) for the student to be granted eligibility to sit for the registration examination for Registered Dietitian Nutritionists (RDN).
+Individuals completing the Dietetic Internship will need to have a master's or doctoral degree to be eligible to take the CDR credentialing exam to become a registered dietitian nutritionist after January 1, 2024.
 State licensure and state certification are entirely separate and distinct from registration or certification by the CDR.
 Information on Oregon state licensure can be found at the Health Licensing Office of Oregon website.